LunarWatcher/lunarwatcher.github.io/content/posts/2024-08-23-syadmin-hobby.md

 Baikal is an implementation around CalDAV, one of the major standards for digital calendars.
 The advantage to this is that it's incredibly versatile.
 While I did have to install a dedicated app on my phone (DAVx5) for the syncing bit, I can use _any bit of software_ as long as it supports CalDAV, or syncs with a system calendar set by whatever does the actual syncing.

+It also has support for tasks, which I've started finding useful.
+I've  yet to find a good desktop client at the time of writing, but it's incredibly powerful to sync it alongside my calendars.

 ### Misc. support services

 In addition to the services mentioned so far, there are a few supporting services I use: